 Rolling contact fatigue assessment of repair rail welds

 A repair welding procedure is numerically simulated.
-To validate the numerical model, analyses of the temperature evolution are compared to full-scale test results.
-Further simulations are then carried out to evaluate the residual stress formation during welding and how the residual stress field is influenced by subsequent wheel passages.
-The influence of residual stresses from welding and the subsequent residual stress redistribution during operations on the risk of rolling contact fatigue (RCF) is discussed and analyzed.
-It is found that high tensile stresses are formed during welding, however these shake down substantially during subsequent operations.
-The influence on RCF is found to be moderate on the surface and somewhat more severe in a layer at the bottom of the repair weld.
+To validate the numerical model, analyses of the temperature evolution in a repaired rail are compared to existing full-scale test results.
+Thermomechanical simulations are carried out to evaluate the residual stress formation during welding and how the residual stress field is influenced by subsequent wheel passages during operations.
+The risk of rolling contact fatigue (RCF) is analysed and results discussed.
+It is found that tensile stress magnitudes resulting from welding decrease substantially during rolling contact loading.
+The influence of the residual stresses on RCF is found to be minor on the surface and somewhat more severe in a layer at the bottom of the repair weld.
 In addition to residual stresses, there is also a risk that welding introduces material defects and alters material properties.
-The influence of such phenomena on RCF are discussed.
+The influence of these factors on the risk of RCF is discussed.

 Rolling contact fatigue